Michael Jordan: 'I don’t know if I could’ve survived in this Twitter [era]'

 "I want my life to be my life," Jordan said.
 "I don't need any more admiration."

 NBA commissioner Adam Silver has talked about the negative impact that social media is having on today's athletes and it's something that the league is trying to address.

 "We are living in a time of anxiety," Silver said at last year's MIT Sloan Sports Analytics Conference, according to ESPN.
 "I think it's a direct result of social media.
 A lot of players are unhappy."

 Several players have commented on how social media has directly impacted their mental health.

-"It's a dark place," Pelicans guard J.J.
+"It's a dark place," NBA veteran J.J.
 Redick said of social media, per Bleacher Report's Tom Haberstroh.
 "It's not a healthy place.
 It's not real.
 It's not a healthy place for ego — if we're talking about some Freudian shit.
 It's just this cycle of anger and validation and tribalism.
 It's scary, man."